 Heart failure is a condition in which the heart cannot pump enough oxygen-filled blood to meet the needs of the body’s organs.
 The heart keeps pumping, but not as efficiently as a healthy heart.
 Learn more »

-• Gill Heart Institute• Advanced cardiovascular imaging• Gill Imaging Center fact sheet • Heart failure, assist devices and transplants • UK HealthCare, ARH and AHC celebrate partnership in Eastern Kentucky, September 16, 2013
+• Gill Heart Institute• Advanced cardiovascular imaging• Gill Imaging Center• Heart failure, assist devices and transplants • UK HealthCare, ARH and AHC celebrate partnership in Eastern Kentucky, September 16, 2013

 • UK Transplant Center • Heart transplantation • Frequently asked questions

 • UK performs Kentucky’s first combined heart-lung transplant in 15 years, November 21, 2012• First Syncardia Total Artificial Heart patient receives transplant, September 5, 2012 • UK first in Kentucky to implant Syncardia Total Artificial Heart, March 5, 2012• “I’ve got a life to live and I’m going to live it,” Grandmother finds relief from congestive heart failure, Making a Difference magazine, Spring 2012 • Mechanical devices can prolong life for those awaiting transplant, Advances & Insights, January 15, 2008 • Transplant patients tell their stories • What is milrinone?
 Stent placement • Ventricular assist devices

 • UK HealthCare named ‘Rising Star’ hospital by University HealthSystem Consortium, October 18, 2013• UK HealthCare named a Top Performer by The Joint Commission • UK Stroke program receives quality achievement award, May 22, 2013• What is patient centeredness?

 • Mechanical devices can prolong life for those awaiting transplant • Liver Transplantation Fact Sheet